Encapsulation plant

 There are a number of advantages to combining the plant with the interim storage facility.
 The staff working at Clab have long experience of handling spent nuclear fuel.
 Several of the systems that already exist in the interim storage facility will also be used during encapsulation.

-SKB hopes that construction will start some time in the 2020s.
-The plant can then be commissioned at the same time as the Spent Fuel Repository, roughly ten years later.
+SKB hopes to begin construction during the 2020s.
+If so, the facility could be ready for operation around the same time as the Spent Fuel Repository — approximately ten years later.

 For more information about the review of the permits for the encapsulation plant, see the pages on how our applications for permits for the Spent Fuel Repository are reviewed.